HCL-TECH-SOFTWARE/connections-automation/README.md

 Supported OSs:

 * CentOS 7+
-* RHEL 7+
+* RHEL 8+

-NOTE: Recommended OS for this automation is CentOS/RHEL 7.9.
-All HCL Connections, Docs and Component Pack builds are done on CentOS/RHEL 7.
-While it is being tested, in different scenarios, using version 8+ of both CentOS and RHEL you may hit different issues that are eventually not being tested.
-Component Pack itself is also tested on Amazon EKS and RedHat OpenShift 4 to ensure that builds are compatible.
+NOTE: Recommended OS for this automation is CentOS 7.9/RHEL 8.6.
+All HCL Connections, Docs and Component Pack builds are done on CentOS 7.9/RHEL 8.6.
+While it is being tested, in different scenarios, using version 8+ on CentOS you may hit different issues that are eventually not being tested.

 ### Have files ready for download